-Sweden will participate in the Planning Group on Recreational Fisheries Surveys (PGRFS) held in Bergen, 7-11 June 2010.
-The outcome of the work in the planning group can result in revision the national data collection programme 2011 - 2013.
-Discussion at the meeting and Regional Coordination meetings (RCMs) can result in initiatives to coordinate data collection with other member states in the region, especially recreational cod fisheries in Öresund.
+Sweden will participate in the Planning Group on Recreational Fisheries Surveys (PGRFS).
+The outcome of the work in the planning group can result in revision the national data collection programme 2011 -

+2013.
+Discussion at the meeting and Regional Coordination meetings (RCMs) can result in initiatives to coordinate data collection with other member states in the region, especially recreational cod fisheries in the Sound.